Cost of Retiling a Shower

 Ceramic tiles are the most popular, but you can also have Quarry tiles, Terracotta tiles, Porcelain tiles, Mosaic tiles and even Natural stone tiles, like Limestone, Marble, Granite and Slate (but usually stone tiles will need some sealing).

 There are many things you need to consider before deciding on the ideal tile.
-To get the results you want, you should take tiling advice from an expert that is familiar with the British Standard BS5385 Code of Practice Part 4, which deals with fixing tiles in wet areas such as in showers.
-Always check that the tile is suitable for use in a shower and that you have a water resistant background.
-Plaster, plasterboard, timber and MDF are NOT water resistant as they are absorbent and should be made waterproof using a sealing or tanking system.
+To get the results you want, you should take tiling advice from an expert who is familiar with the British Standard BS5385 Code of Practice Part 4, which deals with fixing tiles in wet areas such as showers.
+Always check that the tile is suitable for use in a shower and that you have a water-resistant background.
+Plaster, plasterboard, timber and MDF are not water-resistant as they are absorbent and should be made waterproof using a sealing or tanking system.

-Yes - the maximum weight of tiles which can be supported on a good wall is 20kg per metre squared.
+Yes - the maximum weight of tiles which can be supported on a good wall is 20kg per square metre.
 This is equivalent to using thick ceramic tiles.
-If tiling to plasterboard direct without a plaster skim, you can go up to 32 per metre squared which is equivalent to a natural stone tile and adhesive with a maximum thickness of 10mm.
+If tiling to plasterboard directly without a plaster skim, you can go up to 32 per square metre which is equivalent to a natural stone tile and adhesive with a maximum thickness of 10mm.

 They are small pieces of plastic used to ensure that all tiles are evenly spaced so that the grout lines are of the same width.
 They are an inexpensive item yet essential for a good tiling installation.